Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-list.md

 The attributes available for filtering depend on your current view:

 * **All Assets**: When you view the [All Assets](/servicemanager-user-guide/asset-management/overview#all-assets) list, the filter searches through common attributes shared by every asset type.
-* **Asset Type**: When you select a specific asset type from the [Asset navigation panel](/servicemanager-user-guide/asset-management/overview#asset-navigation), the filter searches through both common attributes and attributes unique to that asset type.
+* **Asset Type**: When you select a specific asset type from the [asset navigation panel](/servicemanager-user-guide/asset-management/overview#asset-navigation), the filter searches through both common attributes and attributes unique to that asset type.

 ### Excluded attributes